nodejs/node/doc/guides/writing-tests.md

 If you want to improve tests that have been imported this way, please send a PR to the upstream project first.
-When your proposed change is merged in the upstream project, send another PR to update the code accordingly.
+When your proposed change is merged in the upstream project, send another PR here to update Node.js accordingly.
-Be sure to update the hash in the hash in the URL following `WPT Refs:`.
+Be sure to update the hash in the URL following `WPT Refs:`.